axrp/axrp.github.io/_posts/2023-04-12-episode-20-reform-ai-alignment-scott-aaronson.markdown

 Because otherwise you'd be able to just see, like, oh, it's-

 **Scott Aaronson:**
 Exactly.
 In fact, we have a pseudorandom function that maps the N-gram to, let's say, a real number from zero to one.
-Let's say we call that real number $r_i$ for each possible choice $i$ of the next token.
+Let's say we call that real number r<sub>i</sub> for each possible choice $i$ of the next token.
 And then let's say that GPT has told us that the $i$th token should be chosen with probability $p_i$.

 And so now we have these two sets of numbers, if there are $k$ possible tokens, call them $p_1$ up to $p_k$, which are probabilities, and $r_1$ up to $r_k$, which are pseudorandom numbers from zero to one.
 And now we just want a rule for which token to pick and now it's just actually a calculus problem.
 We can write down the properties we want and then work backwards to find a rule that would give us those properties.
 And the right rule turns out to be so simple that I can just tell it to you right now.
 Okay?